EthanNorton/Learning/path.md

 Big Data Tools: Learn Spark and Kafka, focusing on integrating them into data pipelines.
 Data Modeling: Practice schema design, indexing, and normalization with Redshift or Snowflake.
 Projects: May plug in to kaggle or study there if enough expertise is built.

+**Other areas to focus and improve**:
+Data Structures: Strengthen knowledge in more advanced structures like heaps, tries, and balanced trees (e.g., AVL, Red-Black).
+Algorithms: Focus on sorting, searching, graph algorithms (e.g., Dijkstra's, Kruskal’s), and dynamic programming.
+Operating Systems: Understanding threading, concurrency, and memory management can be helpful.
+Networking: Concepts like protocols (TCP/IP), sockets, and RESTful APIs.
+System Design: Grasping high-level architecture, scalability, and distributed systems design (like load balancing, caching, and database sharding) is crucial for backend and data engineering roles.